There are a lot of bad ways to go, but rat torture may be the worst.

 One of the first documented uses of this diabolical technique occurred in 17th-century Europe during the Dutch Revolt, with Dutch leader Diederik Sonay famously using the technique against captured prisoners.
 But the technique was also in use in the late 20th century.
 Chilean dictator Augusto Pinochet allegedly employed rat torture against political opponents during his rule.

-The technique was far from the only way that rats were used as instruments of torture.
+The technique was far from the only way that rats were used in torture devices.
 Around the same of Pinochet’s reign of terror in Chile, the military junta in control of Argentina devised a devilish innovation of the process.
 Instead of placing the rats against the flesh, the Argentines used a telescopic tube to guide the rats inside of a prisoner’s body through the rectum or vagina.

 Of course, rat torture doesn’t always need to be so complicated to be effective.
 The Tower of London had a room referred to as the “Rats Dungeon.”
 The room was a pitch-black cell that sat underneath the water line of the Thames River.
 As the river rose, rats swept up from its shores would float in and begin to nibble at the flesh of the prisoners in the dungeon.

 This was almost certainly the most common way that rats have been used in torture.
 Prisoners were simply locked inside a confined space with a group of rats.
 In a small room with no way to avoid them, the prisoners would slowly be driven mad as the rats gnawed at their limbs.
 And in many ways, the fear that rat torture caused was more useful for torturers than the pain.